18F/accessibility/pages/color.md

 1. Identify sections which use color to convey information.
 2. Check to see if the information is conveyed in another way visually and programatically.
 3. If links are only distinguished by color surrounded by normal text 3a.
-Check if the link has a contrast ratio of 3:1 with the surronding text
+Check if the link has a contrast ratio of 3:1 with the surrounding text

 ### Examples